Ignatian Newsletter: 2025 - Edition #17

 Orientation

-Orientation for 2025 Units 1 – 4 will run from 24 November to 4 December.
+Orientation for 2026 VCE Units 1 – 4 will run from 24 November to 4 December.
 Further details will be issued nearer to the time.
 Any subject changes made by students will be reflected in the Orientation week timetable.

 Booklist Provider

-As already mentioned in a previous Ignatian edition, the College will continue to use Box of Books as our booklist provider.
+As already mentioned in a previous Ignatian edition and subject confirmation letters, the College will continue to use Box of Books as our booklist provider.

 Parents are able to recycle physical books from siblings or purchase second hand physical books (as long as the book has not changed).
 As part of the College’s eBook levy, Year 7-9 students will automatically receive digital resources for Maths, Science, Humanities and RE and hard copies for English.